OData/odata.net/docs/designs/odata-writer-rewrite-proposal.md

 * We may end up reimplementing a less efficient version of the `JsonConverter` infrastructure (e.g., for custom type writers).
 * Users would need to learn and implement custom OData writer interfaces and concepts, instead of reusing familiar `JsonConverter`s.
 However, this is not significantly different from the current approach, where users already work with `ODataSerializer` and custom OData resources.

----

-Let me know if you’d like this formatted into a proper document, turned into a slide deck, or broken into talking points for a presentation.

 ## Support for streamining